• Skip to main content

 Sundays at Six in Alamosa.
 Photo by: facebook.com/almalivemusic

 Sundays at Six is a free summer concert series held by the Alamosa Live Music Association.
 The outdoor live music takes place in Cole Park.
-This association is a non-profit arts organization with the goal of providing expression through music while also focusing on tourism and economic development in Alamosa.
+This association is a non-profit arts organization to provide expression through music while also focusing on tourism and economic development in Alamosa.

 There are an array of music genres featured throughout the series, including Americana, rock, reggae, jazz, folk, and mariachi.
 Artists include both local musicians and nationally touring acts.
 Previous performances include Bonnie & Taylor Sims, Elder Grown, The River Arkansas, and SLV Big Band.